-The threshold θ_C specifies the number of responses to be considered in a queried trust calculation.
+The threshold $\theta_C$ specifies the number of responses to be considered in a queried trust calculation.
 When the responses to a trust query arrives, the querying peer sorts the responses by the credibility rating of their senders.
-Among them, the highest ranking θ_C responses are selected.5 The signatures on the selected responses are verified.
+Among them, the highest ranking $\theta_C$ responses are selected.
+The signatures on the selected responses are verified.

 The main piece of information contained in a trust query response is the respondent's trust and distrust ratings for the queried peer.
-Once the responses for the calculation are selected and authenticated, the queried trust rating is calculated as the average of the trust ratings in these messages, weighted by the net credibility ratings of their senders, where the responses with a higher discredibility than credibility are left our of the calculation.
-That is, if peer A issued a trust query on peer B, and the responses of peers R_1, R_2, \ldots, R_k , $k \leq \theta_C$, qualify for consideration, where R_i 's trust rating for B is t_i and A's credibility and discredibility ratings for R_i are c_i and d_i respectively, then A's queried trust score on B is
+Once the responses for the calculation are selected and authenticated, the queried trust rating is calculated as the average of the trust ratings in these messages, weighted by the net credibility ratings of their senders, where the responses with a higher discredibility than credibility are left out of the calculation.
+That is, if peer A issued a trust query on peer B, and the responses of peers $R_1, R_2, \ldots, R_k, k \leq \theta_C$ , qualify for consideration, where the trust rating $R_i$ provides on B is $t_i$ and the credibility and discredibility ratings A has on $R_i$ are $c_i$ and $d_i$ respectively, then A's queried trust score on B is